mahajan-mayur/credit-management/README.md

-# The Sparks Foundation - Machine Learning Tasks
+# The Sparks Foundation - Credit-Management Website

 This repository consist of the tasks given during my internship at The Sparks Foundation.